amro/gibbon/README.markdown

 ##Thanks

 Thanks to everyone who's [contributed](https://github.com/amro/gibbon/contributors) to Gibbon's development.

-Thanks to Jesse at MailChimp for adding nice stuff in API 2.0 that makes it easier to develop against.
+Major props to Jesse at MailChimp for adding nice stuff in API 2.0 that makes it easier to develop against.

 ##Copyright